Analytics Dashboard replacing legacy Usage Reports

 When changing measurement standards completely, it is expected that there will be differences in the numbers that are reported.

 Adopting the IAB measurement standard has the benefit of being universally recognised, but as with all other hosting providers that migrated to this standard, there is a significant difference between the stats reported by our previous usage reports and our new analytics portal.
 In general, the number of "session" reported for our podcast and stream products are much lower than the "access" values provider on our usage reports.
-For exact details on how these work, see Measuring Users and Measuring Sessions.

 The lower numbers are due to the much stricter rules for measuring valid sessions as per the IAB.